Domaine des Miquettes, Saint Joseph

 Appellation: Vin de France

-Vinification: Destemmed and fermented for 3 weeks on amphora, then gently pressed and aged for 12 months in stainless steel tanks before bottling.
+Vinification: Destemmed then fermented for 3 weeks in open vats.
+Gently pressed and aged 8 months in stainless steel tanks and amphoras before bottling.